19 Nov 2024

 The UK is a relatively small, but crucial supplier of arms to Israel.
 For example, the UK provides important parts for the F-35 fighter jet.
 This is used in bombing campaigns in Gaza.
 Without those parts the bombing stops.
 Community and activist groups around the country have been picketing these very arms companies for months.

 While the UK government doesn’t directly supply or sell weapons to Israel, it does issue the export licenses enabling UK based companies to do so.
 It could cancel these licenses and is currently under pressure to do so.
 We can deepen this pressure through local action.
-As a key diplomatic ally to Israel, any success in stemming the flow of UK arms will have a significant political resonance.
+As a key diplomatic ally to Israel, any success in stemming the flow of UK arms has significant political resonance, and while the UK issued a partial arms embargo on Israel in September (by suspending 30 of its 350 licenses), this isn't nearly enough for our sister organisation.
+Especially when that suspension doesn't include F-35 parts.

 Every action we take to achieve these goals – even “small” things like raising awareness – means we’ll be standing in solidarity with our Palestinian sister organisation, PENGON.